-Ensuring you've got a reliable World Cup 2022 live stream is one of the most important things you can do this winter.
+Ensuring you've got a reliable World Cup 2022 live stream is one of the most important things you can do this winter – especially now we're into the knockout stages.

 The long-awaited Qatar World Cup is well underway, with the group stages coming to a close ahead of the highly-anticipated knockout rounds.
 Unfortunately, there are no longer four World Cup fixtures a day during the group stage, but there are still plenty of games to enjoy between now and the final on December 18.

-With World Cup kick-off times still ranging over a four-hour period, games continue to come thick and fast - although, they're not as frequent as the games starting at 10am and finishing at 9pm GMT.
+With World Cup kick-off times ranging over a four-hour period (early games are now 3pm and later games 7pm GMT), games continue to come thick and fast - although, they're not as frequent as the games starting at 10am and finishing at 9pm GMT.

 No matter where you are in the world, you'll want to make sure you're sat in front of the best TV for watching football, and don't miss any action because you left it too late to sort out the right streaming subscription.